textpattern/textpattern.github.io/administration/sections-panel.md

 # Sections panel TODO

-Sections are the principle content organization mechanism in Textpattern, and the Sections administration panel is where you manage them.
+Sections are the principle content organization mechanism in Textpattern, and the Sections panel is where you manage them.

 On this page: